rsksmart/RSKIPs/IPs/RSKIP531.md

 * **Uneven Reward Distribution**: Strategic fee withholding creates an unfair advantage, favoring miners who adopt this behavior over those who don't
 * **No Penalization**: Excluded transactions simply roll over to future blocks, meaning there's no cost to miners for withholding fees

-We demonstrate both theoretically and empirically that this strategy yields an advantage for medium-hashrate strategic miners while degrading overall network performance.
+We demonstrate both theoretically and empirically that this strategy yields an advantage for medium-hashrate strategic miners while degrading overall network performance \[3].
 Addressing this vulnerability is critical to maintaining network efficiency and user experience.

 ## Specification